Glyochi/LLLM-serving/gly-gateway/README.md

         - subscribeOrReturn
             - This is where it differs among all middle nodes implementations
             - Also where the private class extending `InnerOperator` is declared and instantiated
+    - Micrometer/Observabitlity related stuffs
+        - `FluxTap` in additional in propagating the calls upward and downward, it also signal the `signalListener` to do stuff
+        - Otherwise similar to `middel nodes`
 - [SOURCE] Codes that help getting a high level overview
     - [Flux](https://github.com/reactor/reactor-core/blob/2accddaef1fde04f3431b079a143da791810389c/reactor-core/src/main/java/reactor/core/publisher/Flux.java#L6629)
         - Looks at the subscribe function that wrap the Consumer function around LambdaSubscriber